pivotal/docs-tap/tap-gui/plugins/runtime-resource-visibility.md

 ## <a id="viewing-pod-logs"></a>Viewing pod logs

 To view logs for a pod, click **View Pod Logs** from the **Pod Details** page.
-By default, you'll be presented with logs for the pod since its creation, for all the pod's containers.
+By default, logs for all the pod's containers are displayed, dating back to when the pod was created.

 ![Screenshot of Pod Logs page, which displays information for Tanzu Java Web App](images/runtime-resources-pod-logs.png)

-### <a id="viewing-pod-logs--pause-resume"></a>Pausing and resuming logs
+### <a id="pause-resume-logs"></a>Pausing and resuming logs

-Log entries are streamed in real time, with new entries appearing at the bottom of the log content area.
-Scrolling up or to the right by any amount in the log content area will pause the log stream, allowing you to focus on specific entries.
-A **Follow Latest** button will appear at the bottom of the log content area to indicate that the log stream is paused.
-To resume receiving the latest entries, simply click this button.
+Log entries are streamed in real time.
+New entries appear at the bottom of the log content area.
+Scroll up or to the right in the log content area to pause the log stream.
+Pausing the log stream enables you to focus on specific entries.

+To resume the stream, click the **Follow Latest** button that appears after pausing.

 ### <a id="filter-by-container"></a>Filtering by container

 To display logs for a specific container only, select the desired container from the **Container** drop-down menu.
-Clearing the selected container causes logs for all containers within the pod to appear.
+If you do not select a container, logs for all containers within the pod are displayed.

 ### <a id="filter-by-date-and-time"></a>Filtering by date and time

 To see all logs since a specific date and time, select or type the UTC timestamp in the **Since date** field.
 If no logs are displayed, adjust the timestamp to an earlier time.
-Clear this field to see all logs produced since the pod was created.
+If you do not select a timestamp, all logs produced since the pod was created are displayed.

-> **Note:** For performance reasons, the pod logs page limits the total number of log entries displayed to the most recent 10,000.
+For optimal performance, the pod logs page limits the total log entries displayed to the most recent 10,000.

 ### <a id="changing-log-levels"></a>Changing log levels

-If the pod is associated with an application that supports [Application Live View](app-live-view.html), you can change the application's log levels by clicking the **Change Log Levels** button.
+If the pod is associated with an application that supports [Application Live View](app-live-view.md), you can change the application's log levels by clicking the **Change Log Levels** button.
-You then see a panel that allows you to select levels for each logger associated with your application.
+You then see a panel that enables you to select levels for each logger associated with your application.

 ![Screenshot of the log levels panel.
 Info is selected for each logger.](images/runtime-resources-pod-log-levels.png)

-To change the levels for your application, select the desired level for each logger presented, then close the panel by clicking **X** in the upper right corner of the panel or by pressing the Escape key on your keyboard.
+To change the levels for your application, select the desired level for each logger presented, and then click **X** in the upper-right corner of the panel, or press the Escape key, to close the panel.

-Because adjusting log levels makes a real-time configuration change to your application, log level adjustments are only reflected in log entries that your application produces after the change.
+Because adjusting log levels makes a real-time configuration change to your application, log-level adjustments are only reflected in log entries that your application produces after the change.

 If no log entries for the expected levels appear, ensure that:

 1. You adjusted the correct application loggers
-1. You are viewing logs for the correct container and time frame
+2. You are viewing logs for the correct container and time frame
-1. Your application is currently producing logs at the expected levels
+3. Your application is currently producing logs at the expected levels

-### <a id="viewing-pod-logs--line-wrapping"></a>Line wrapping
+### <a id="line-wrapping"></a>Line wrapping

-By default, log lines will not be wrapped.
+By default, log entries are not wrapped.
 To enable or disable line wrapping, click the **Wrap lines** toggle.

-### <a id="viewing-pod-logs--downloading"></a>Downloading logs
+### <a id="downloading"></a>Downloading logs

 To download current log content, click the **Download logs** button.

-> **Note:** For performance reasons, the pod logs page limits the total number of log entries downloaded to the most recent 10,000.
+For optimal performance, the pod logs page limits the total log entries downloaded to the most recent 10,000.

-### <a id="viewing-pod-logs--connection-interruptions"></a>Connection interruptions
+### <a id="connect-interrupt"></a>Connection interruptions

-If the log stream connection is interrupted for any reason (for example, due to a network error), an error message will be displayed at the top of the page.
-Click the **Refresh** button in the upper right to attempt reconnection.
+If the log stream connection is interrupted for any reason, such as a network error, an error message is displayed at the top of the page.
+Click the **Refresh** button at the upper-right of the page to try to reconnect.